 In the world of business, metrics hold a special place—and rightfully so.
-The legendary Peter Drucker is well cited for pointing out, "you can't manage what you can't measure."
-When it comes to this concept, the success of diversity and inclusion (D&I) programs is no different.
+The legendary Peter Drucker is well cited for pointing out, "You can't manage what you can't measure."
+When it comes to this concept, the success of diversity, equity, and inclusion (DE&I) programs is no different.
 To drive and guide a successful plan to diversify an organization or businesses group and make them more inclusive, we need to be able to measure our progress.

-A lot of D&I practitioners may gleefully note that there is no lack of metrics in the diversity and inclusion space—but which will move the needle on performance?
+While D&I practitioners know that there is no lack of metrics in the diversity, equity, and inclusion space, the key is understanding which ones will move the needle in your organization.
 Recently, i4cp assembled a collection of some of the top D&I metrics used by high-performance organizations—those considered leaders in profitability, revenue, market share, and customer satisfaction over a five-year period.
 The metrics and models to apply them in various situations filled eight pages.
 They include the following (available on the i4cp website):

 - How High-Performance Organizations Measure D&I Program Efforts